Warfarin & Acitrom (VKA) Titration Pathway

 The target INR for almost all standard indications is 2.5 (Range 2.0 - 3.0), including DVT/PE, AFib, and Bioprosthetic valves.
 The major exception requiring a target of 3.0 (Range 2.5 - 3.5) is the Mechanical Mitral Valve, due to the high-flow, high-thrombogenicity environment of the mitral position.

-5. Crucial Drug Interactions
+5. Important Drug Interactions

 Increase INR (Bleeding Risk) Decrease INR (Clotting Risk)